davidrocha9/number-match/README.md

 ## Overview

-Number Match is a logic puzzle game with simple rules: match pairs of numbers and clear the board to succeed.
+[Number Match](https://play.google.com/store/apps/details?id=com.easybrain.number.puzzle.game&hl=en) is a logic puzzle game with simple rules: match pairs of numbers and clear the board to succeed.
 Playing Number Match is a useful pastime for your brain.
-Train your logic and concentration skills, and try to beat your high score in the numbers game!
+Train your logic and concentration skills, and try to beat your high score in the numbers game.

-This game is a digital version of a popular pen and paper game from your childhood, known as Take Ten, Numberama, or 10 Seeds.
-Now you can enjoy this logic number game right on your device.

 ## How to Play